Get Smart, Quick! Read Frequently Asked Questions and Get Answers.

 Contact the Myopia Control Clinic

-To learn more, schedule a consult, or speak with a specialist by calling Ms. Jacqueline Maldonado by phone at (212)342-5632, or via email at firstname.lastname@example.org.
+To learn more, schedule a consult, or speak with a specialist contact Ms. Jacqueline Maldonado by phone at (212)342-5632, or via email at firstname.lastname@example.org.